leanspace/terraform-provider-leanspace/README.md

 # terraform-provider-leanspace

 This repository enables the use of Terraform for the different services of Leanspace.
-The provider is hosted on a private registry in Terraform cloud

 ## Requirements